atsaloli/cicd/gitlab-ci/01-setting-up-ci/22-registering-our-first-runner.md

 ![CI/CD settings](img/runner_settings_menu.png)

-You'll find there are no runners listed yet (we haven't set any up yet), and you'll find instructions for registering runners with GitLab:
+You'll find there are no runners listed yet (we haven't set any up yet), and you'll find instructions (in the left pane) for registering runners with GitLab:

 ![no runners yet](img/runner_menu.png)

 ## Register a Shell runner

-When you register a runner, you have to tell it which GitLab it should talk to, to pick up jobs (and return status and possibly build artifacts).
+When you register a runner, you have to specify:
+- The GitLab Server API endpoint (to pick up jobs, return outcomes and upload build artifacts).

-You'll supply a registration token.
+- A registration token.

-You'll also have to define an "executor" for each runner.
+- An "executor".
 This tells the Runner Server in what kind of environment to execute the job (e.g., Shell, SSH, Vagrant, Docker, Kubernetes).

-The simplest executor is Shell - the job will run in a shell on the Runner Server.

 Register a runner: